keep-starknet-strange/tokenized-bond/README.md

 ## Overview

 Ejara tokenized bonds aim to fractionalize bonds into the smallest units for enhanced accessibility.
-The smart contract provides a secure and efficient way to manage tokenized bonds on StarkNet.
+This smart contract provides a secure and efficient way to manage tokenized bonds on StarkNet.

 ## Features